tum-ees/.github/profile/README.md

 # Welcome 🙌

 ### About Us 👥
 Welcome to the GitHub organization of the [Chair of Electrical Energy Storage Technology](https://www.epe.ed.tum.de/en/ees/homepage/) at the Technical University of Munich (TUM).
 We deal with electrical energy storages, mainly with rechargeable batteries.
-Along with lithium ion batteries, also classical systems such as lead batteries and alkaline cells play an important part.
-Furthermore, researches are conducted into future systems, for example: metal-air, redox flow and high-temperature batteries.
+Along with lithium ion batteries, also systems such as sodium ion and solid state batteries play an important part.

 <div align="center"><img src="../doc/tum-ees.png" width="800"/></div>